Home » Posts tagged 'Coronavirus and CFD Simulations'

 https://www.nejm.org/doi/10.1056/NEJMoa032867

-Computational Fluid Dynamics and Fight Against COVID19
+Computational Fluid Dynamics CFD and Fight Against COVID19

 Computational Fluid Dynamics or CFD is more important then ever in a fight against the COVID 19 Pandemic.
 Its possible to simulate various means of the transmission of the disease through air using CFD simulations.
 For example, CIMNE researchers are applying computational fluid dynamics models coupled with particle-based models to the simulation of the flow of virus in the air produced by a sneeze.
 This research is carried out in close cooperation with the group of Professor Rainald Lohner at George Mason University in the USA.
 Prof Lohner, who is also the PI in this research activity, is an affiliated scientist to CIMNE where he spends 2-3 months research periods every year since 1995.